zudochkin/awesome-newsletters/README.md

 * [Startup Watching](https://startupwatching.com/).
 Curated knowledge, inspiration and background stories for startups.
 Delivered to your inbox every Monday and Thursday.
 * [Inside Bitcoin](https://inside.com/bitcoin).
 Tracking trends, news, and analysis around Bitcoin and cryptocurrencies.
 * [Crypto Weekly](https://cryptoweekly.co/).
 The best cryptocurrency news and insights delivered to your inbox every week.
+* [Unreadit/Tech](https://unread.it/n/tech/).
+Hardware and software news for tech junkies from the best posts on Reddit.
+* [Unreadit/Entrepreneur](https://unread.it/n/entrepreneur/).
+Cutting edge news regarding entrepreneurship, growth, investing and startups sourced from the best Reddit posts.

 # License